edterbak/NodeRed_Heishamon_control/README.md

 - Fixed multiple graph errors, eg. legend / names.
 (Thank you @lampy25)
 - removed [smooth] references in the flow. (it did not help much)

+[2021-12-19] (v6) Things done are:
+- Expanded scheduler to include operation mode and quiet mode
+- Expanded scheduler from 6 lines to 10 lines.
+- Added an option (in GUI) to prevent DHW run to start above a choosen temperature.
+- Improved user experience with import process so it does not import non-heishamon items.
+No rogue nodes.

 ## TODO list
 - [ ] Fix SoftStart routine.
 - [x] Add more info in dashboard so it shows energy usages and other nice stuffs.
-- [ ] Add more options for the scheduler, eg. operation mode, silent mode, etc.
+- [x] Add more options for the scheduler, eg. operation mode, silent mode, etc.

 ## Acknowledgments
 * []() Egyras: The original creator of Heishamon. https://github.com/Egyras